48,500 (2011 census), decreasing. No monolinguals. Ethnic population: 68,400 (2011 census).

 Eastern Chepang, Western Chepang.
-Bhujel [byh] is closely related to Western Chepang, but has difficult intelligibility with Chepang due to different pronominal suffix morphology.
+Bhujel [byh] has difficult intelligibility with Chepang due to different pronominal suffix morphology.
 Dialects of Chepang differ in verb forms.
-Similar in morphology to Kirati languages.
+Reportedly similar in morphology to Kirati languages.
 Lexical similarity: 98% with Bhujel [byh] (2004 R. Caughley, based on 100-item word list).

 Traditional religion, Christian.